drafonsopena/Ten-Project-Documentation/Snake Game/ReadMe _SnakeGame.md

     | Project File Structure:
     | Import all the needed libraries/modules
     | Create display window
-    | Create labels, functions and buttons
+    | Create snake and food, functions and buttons
     +---------------- 3 ----------------
-    | All necessary libraries for the Text-to-Speech Converter:
+    | All necessary libraries for the Snake Game:
-    | import tkinter as tk
+    | import turtle
-    | from gtts import gTTS
+    | import random
-    | from playsound import playsound
+    | import time
     +------------------------------------
   """
  ```

   </p>